peach bourbon pork tenderloin

 Swaps: No bourbon on hand?
 Brandy is the closest substitute.
 No fresh peaches?
 Ripe mango gets close in texture and sweetness and works well with the smoked paprika.
 For a non-pork version, this glaze is excellent over chicken thighs using the same sear-then-roast method.
 The timing changes but the approach does not.

 If you are building a full menu around this, the duck breast with cherry port wine sauce is a similar sear-and-sauce approach worth having in your rotation.
 For a lighter option in the same seasonal spirit, the mahi mahi coconut curry resets the palate between heavier dinner party menus.
-The butternut squash ricotta ravioli makes an excellent first course before this tenderloin, and if someone at the table wants a beef option, the filet mignon with apple brandy glaze covers that ground.
+The butternut squash ricotta ravioli makes an excellent first course before this tenderloin, and if someone at the table wants a beef option, the filet mignon apple brandy glaze covers that ground.

 CASE NO. 005